CloudplexPlatform/developer-community/kubernetes/kubernetes RBAC/labs/rbac/rbac.md

 Click on Add API group button to add the API group

 [API groups](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-groups) are used to extend the Kubernetes API.
-RBAC authorization uses the k8s.io API group to drive authorization decisions, allowing you to dynamically configure policies through the Kubernetes API.
+RBAC authorization uses API group to drive authorization decisions, allowing you to dynamically configure policies through the Kubernetes API.

 ```yaml
 API GROUP: *